-When you’re starry-eyed and in love, it’s easy to overlook some of the important questions to ask before you say, “I do.”
+When you’re starry-eyed and in love, it’s easy to overlook asking some of the important questions before getting married.
 But the truth is, if you really love this person, you’ll be willing to put in some hard work on the front end to create a game plan for life.

-Money: The first one, and the biggest cause of divorce, is money problems, so there needs to be discussion about money.
-Put all of the debt on the table—all cards are face up.
+One of the biggest causes of divorce is money problems, so you need to have a discussion about money.
+Put all the debt on the table—all cards face up.
 No secrets.
 It’s time to come completely clean and get in agreement about what’s going on here.
-When you do that, you’ll also learn a lot about that person’s habits, whether they are a spender or a saver and those kinds of things.
+When you do that, you’ll also learn a lot about that person’s habits, whether they are a spender or a saver, and those kinds of things.

 We’re not talking about, “Oh yeah, I know he has some credit card debt from college.”
-You need to know, “He’s got $42,321 in debt between student loans and credit card debt.
+What you need to know is, “He’s got $42,321 in debt between student loans and credit card debt.
 He cut up the cards and started paying off debt before we ever met, and he’s got a plan to be debt-free in 22 months.”
 Those are the details you need.

-Religion: If you have the same faith, you have a much higher chance of making it, statistically speaking.
-When your faith is aligned, so are your value systems—your guiding principles—and that’s your natural road map through life and through the tough times we all have to face.
+If you have the same faith, you’ll most likely have a higher chance of staying together.
+When your faith is aligned, so are your value systems—your guiding principles—and that’s your natural road map through life and the tough times we all have to face.

 Talk about how each of your families raised you—what you agree with and what you don’t.
 Kids may not be coming for years, but when they do, you need to know where the other parent stands and be in agreement early.
+Be sure that you discuss how you can raise money-smart kids.
 You don’t want to start sorting through this for the first time with baby number one on the way.

-In-Laws: You really need to find out what you’re getting into with the in-laws.
-How much of a part of your life do they want to be—and how involved (or uninvolved) do each of you want them to be?
+You really need to find out what you’re getting into with your in-laws.
+How much of your life do they want to be a part of—and how involved (or uninvolved) do each of you want them to be?
 Lay out your expectations up front.